Mossman Gorge, Queensland: Demographics

+Education

+There are no schools in Mossman Gorge.
+The nearest government primary and secondary schools are Mossman State School and Mossman State High School, both in neighbouring Mossman to the east.

 Fauna

 Fauna commonly observed in the gorge includes the Australian brushturkey, orange-footed scrubfowl, the brilliant metallic-blue Ulysses butterfly and the Boyd's forest dragon.
-More than 430 species of birds have been spotted in the gorge, along with 18 species of reptiles, 12 species of amphibians and several species of fishes.
+More than 430 species of birds have been spotted in the gorge, along with 18 species of reptiles, 12 species of amphibians and several species of fish.
 Seasonally, the buff-breasted paradise kingfisher visits, nests and breeds.
 Jungle perch or spotted flagtail fish are commonly observed in the river waters from the popular tourist spot at the river's edge.